MicrosoftDocs/bot-docs/articles/v4sdk/migration/javascript-v3-as-skill.md

    [!code-javascript[Setup server and port](~/../botbuilder-samples/MigrationV3V4/Node/Skills/v3-skill-bot/app.js?range=9-13)]

-1. To the configuration file, add the echo bot's app ID and password.
-Also, add a `ROOT_BOT_APP_ID` property and add the simple root bot's app ID to its value.
+1. In the configuration file, add the echo bot's app ID and password.
+Also, add a `ROOT_BOT_APP_ID` property with the simple root bot's app ID as its value.

    **v3-skill-bot/.env**

    [!code[.env file](~/../botbuilder-samples/MigrationV3V4/Node/Skills/v3-skill-bot/.env)]

 1. Create the chat connector for the bot.
 This one uses the default authentication configuration.
 The `allowedCallers` parameter is an array of the app IDs of the bots allowed to use this skill.
-If the first value of this array is '*', then any bot could use this skill.
+If the first value of this array was '*', then any bot could use this skill.

    **v3-skill-bot/app.js**